Is Istanbul safe for new and unexpecting travelers?

 Istanbul is as safe as you want it to be.

-If you arrive with the polo tops, shorts and flip flops taking hundreds of pictures and stopping to apply sunscreen in the street?
+If you arrive with the polo tops, shorts and flip flops take hundreds of pictures, and stop to apply sunscreen in the street – consider yourself a target for petty crime!

 If you don’t care about how touristy and unaware you appear, you eventually will after your wallet has been pinched.